dbejarano31/Coursera_Capstone/README.md

-# MyDataScience
+# Coursera Capstone
-This repository contains my practices and experiments while learning data science.
+This repository contains the final capstone assignment of the Data Science Certification provided by IBM and Cousera.